We Make Academics a Top Priority

 Heartland is a Department of Education registered non-public school.
 Our teachers assist students in two available self-paced Christian curriculums (Accelerated Christian Education and Edgenuity), offering tutorial help when needed.
 A high school diploma is awarded upon graduation.

 Accreditation and Dual Enrollment — Students at Teen Challenge’s private Christian School are simultaneously enrolled in Edgenuity’s Online school.
 Edgenuity is fully accredited by Cognia, the world’s largest educational community with over 27,000 public and private schools.
 It gives students courses through an accredited program that will help them transfer credits, apply for federal grants, and pursue admission to colleges or universities while still being enrolled at Teen Challenge’s private Christian School.
 The National Collegiate Athletic Association (NCAA) has also approved the Edgenuity instructional model and curriculum for student-athletes online instruction.

-Students to achieve phenomenal progress towards high school completion and beyond.
 Our partnership with Edgenuity produces an educational atmosphere that spurs a desire to succeed, which gains momentum and encourages students to reach their full potential.
+Students achieve phenomenal progress towards high school completion and beyond.
 We use a fully accredited online middle and high school curriculum facilitated by our own classroom teachers.
-Edgenuity is certified by COGNIA, the highest accrediting body for schools in the United States.
-Our commitment to quality education is a top priority.

 Some of the more difficult courses requiring teacher and class feedback are taught in a traditional teacher-led daily class, including Algebra I, Spanish I, and Anatomy/Physiology.